surrealdb/rfcs/text/0001-remove_ambiguous_grammar.md

 # 7. Unresolved Questions

-- What do we change the KNN operator to?
+## What do we change the KNN operator to?

+The `knn<3>` operator seems a bit verbose and rather complex looking for an operator.
+Is this the right syntax.

-- How do we differentiate an plain object from a geometry object?
+## How do we differentiate an plain object from a geometry object?

-# 8. Conclusion

-Here we briefly outline why this is the right decision to make at this time, and move forward!
+Geometry objects look exactly like plain objects but are handled differently internally.
+There are operations which are possible on a plain object which you cant do on a geometry object, like, for example, adding a new field.
+Should we resolve this in the syntax itself by assigning different syntax to geometry objects or should we instead allow geometry objects to behave like a strict super type of plain objects, i.e. making sure all operations which are allowed normal objects are also allowed on geometry objects?

 ## Addendum: List of ambiguities

-The following is a list of ambiguous SurrealQL statements I encountered.
-Some of these are solved by the current proposal.
-Some will still remain.
+The following is a (uncomplete) list of ambiguous SurrealQL statements that currently exist in the syntax.

 - KNN operator VS relation operator.